Why these green lines look both straight and curved

 When we look at this composition, it appears as though the green lines are constantly moving and twisting in all directions.
 However, as soon as we focus on a specific line, it suddenly appears perfectly straight.

-Social media users have described the with a variety of epithets, ranging from “annoying” to “fantastic.”
-Some even referred to their reaction to the image as a mind explosion.
+Social media users described the illusion with words ranging from “annoying” to “fantastic.”
+Some even described their reaction to the image as a “mind explosion.”

 What Does Science Say?